0Howwise/Game-Maker-Movement/README.md

 Features Coved:

-Sprinting
-Double jumping
-Sliding
-Wall jumping
-Flying or jetpack like feature
+Sprinting, Double jumping, Sliding, Wall jumping, Flying or jetpack like feature, Shooting, and Melee

-Shooting
-Melee
+All resources will be opensource

 I Should have a tutorial on how to implement this code in your projects soon.